Small talk—it’s not just about the weather anymore!

 Location, location, location.
-Collecting a physical address or telephone area code can the perfect jumping-off point for a conversation.
+Collecting a physical address or telephone area code can create the perfect jumping-off point for a conversation.
 What do you know about the customer’s area?
 Have you been there?
+Maybe you have plans of visiting.
 If so, talk about it!

 My aunt lives in Tempe!
 So much delicious food there—have you been to Casa Reynoso?